 We see that the system is unstable.
 This means that without some type of control, the plane will crash.
 Fortunately, the system is controllable, which means that it is possible to stabilise the aircraft with the given actuators.

-However, since we do not have observability, we need to have some other combination of sensors if we want to use state feedback.
+However, since we do not have observability, we need to have some other combination of sensors if we to use feedback from observed states.